Famous people listed in the 1881 British census

-Researching your family history is enjoyable, but occasionally its interesting to look at the households of the rich and famous.
+Researching your family history is enjoyable, but occasionally it's interesting to look at the households of the rich and famous.
 There are several famous people listed in the 1881 census, here is a selection of some of them which are linked to the transcripts of the census on familysearch.org.
+If you do not already have a free account then you will have register before seeing the census information.
+But it is free to view once registered.

 Queen Victoria was staying at Windsor Castle with her son Leopold and daughter Beatrice.
 Also appearing on the orginial census form but not on this transcript extract were the children of her son, Prince Alfred, later Duke of Saxe-Coburg and Gotha; and as a visitor, Eugénie, Ex-Empress of the French, the widowed wife of Napoleon III.